Communication noise: Physiological noise

 Physiological noise is any physical attribute that affects the way you communicate a message.
 When you experience physiological noise your body is causing your mind to lose focus on the message you're trying to receive.
 This results in a miscommunication of the message and in some cases a loss of the message completely.
 Some attributes of physiological noise are, lack of sleep, lack of eating or drinking, if you are sick, experiencing a headache, as well as some diagnosed disabilities; all of these examples occur inside your body.
 The Noise Control Act of 1972 was placed in order to oversee noise pollution in America because long-term exposure of physiological noise can have negative effects on the body.

 Semantic noise

 This is noise that is often caused by the sender (also known as either the encoder or the source).
 This type of noise occurs when grammar or technical language is used that the receiver (the decoder) cannot understand, or cannot understand it clearly.

 It occurs when the sender of the message uses a word or a phrase that we don't know the meaning of, or which we use in a different way from the speakers.
 This is usually due to the result that the encoder had failed to practice audience analysis at first.
 The type of audience is the one that determine the jargon one will use.

+Communication Noise in Social Learning

+Communication noise, involving errors and misunderstandings in information exchange, is traditionally seen as a hindrance in social learning.
+However, it can be beneficial in complex problem-solving scenarios by maintaining a diversity of perspectives and preventing premature convergence on a single solution.
+While this can enhance long-term problem-solving effectiveness in complex problems, it can reduce immediate learning efficiency and extend the problem-solving process in simpler problems.
+Understanding this dual impact of communication noise is vital in appreciating its role in collective intelligence and decision-making processes in group settings.